Fall 2018 Instructors and Educators

 - National Lifeguarding Society (NLS)

-- White Water Rescue Technician or varying levels (WRT)
+- White Water Rescue Technician (WRT/SRT) or other water rescue certification

-- Accredited Challenge Course Technician (ACCT 1 or 2)
+- Challenge Course/Ropes Instructor (ACCT 1 or 2)

 - Undergraduate or Masters Degree in Related Field(s)